Private companies and COVID-19 has been saved

 - Pursuing other traditional credit opportunities

 One way or another, companies need to be proactive in terms of taking advantage of any incremental capital they can raise while the low-rate environment lasts.
 That may be with existing lenders or other providers – do not assume that all banks and other capital providers look at the attractiveness of a situation the same.
-For leveraged borrowers in more stable financial sectors, now may be the time to lock in relatively low long-term rates to pay down short-term operating debt.
+For high-yield issuers in more stable financial condition, now may be the time to lock in relatively low long-term rates to pay down short-term operating debt.
 But traditional credit opportunities may even still be available to those whose businesses have been hit hard by the shutdowns – so long as they act quickly.

 - Considering alternative funding sources